rezamike/reacthooks-lesson-plan/02-React-Hooks-States/README.md

 ### Installation

 Let's go ahead and get started on our installation process for our main app.
-We'll be using this simple "Todo List" application for the next activities ahead, so we'll start by opening the console and navigating over to the 'Unsolved' folder and run:
+We'll be using this simple "Todo List" application for the next activities ahead, so we'll start by opening the console and navigating over to the `/Unsolved` folder and run:

 `npm install`